ivankhau/Stylist-CV/README.md

 Stylist-CV is a Yelp/Instagram hybrid for hair stylist and tattoo artists.
 App was to be re-skinned with 2 versions, one for hair stylists, and another for tattoo artists.

 ## Functionality
 Find stylists (hair stylist/tattoo artists) in your area.
 See photos of work they've done, reviews, prices, and contact info.
-Uses your location to search for stylists and sorts them by how good their profile is and his/her reviews.
-Chat built in (includes push notifications using OneSignal).
+Uses your location to search for stylists and sorts them using a popularity algorithm.
+Chat is built in (includes push notifications using OneSignal).
 Firebase backend.
 Partial React Native port included.

 ### Search tab that shows the stylist in the area.
 You can change search settings using the button on the top right.